-Term Paper: Students will be required to write a 7 - 9 page (double-spaced, 1 inch margins, 10-12 point font) term paper that describes, compares and contrasts two journal articles that address a topic relevant to hormones and behavior.
-I suggest that you use the textbook as a first source for selecting a general topic, followed by library, PsycINFO, and Medline searches for the selection of the two related articles on the topic your interest (for online assistance search. http://libweb.uoregon.edu/guides/psychology/).
+Term Paper (12.5%; 15% for PSY550): Students will be required to write a 7 - 9 page (double-spaced, 1 inch margins, 10-12 point font) term paper that describes compares and contrasts two journal articles that address a topic relevant to hormones and behavior.
+I suggest that you use the textbook and course outline as a first source for selecting a general topic, followed by library, PsychINFO, and Medline searches for the selection of the two related articles on the topic of your interest (for online assistance in your search, see http://libweb.uoregon.edu/guides/psychology/).
 The referenced articles must be empirical in nature, with data collected to investigate a specific question related to the topic of interest (i.e., no review or summary articles).
 The due dates for this assignment have been designed to help you get an early start on your assignment and enable you to distribute the work on the paper throughout the term.
 You must turn in four different items pertaining to the paper:

 - 1) A topic name, citations of the 2 related articles chosen and a brief description of the topic (one paragraph describing why the topic is appropriate and interesting, and how the 2 research articles that you have chosen will help you investigate the topic should be submitted to the "Term Paper" section of Blackboard.
-This will account for 10% of the term paper grade.
-This is due by Tuesday, Oct 9th. - 2) The term paper topic and articles chosen should be finalized after feedback from the instructor/GTF.
-Electronic versions of the complete articles should be submitted on Blackboard by Thursday, Oct 25th.
-After this date, you may not change your chosen topic and articles without my consent. - 4) The final version of the paper is due on Tuesday, Nov 27th.
+Submissions via email will not be accepted.
+This will account for 10% of the term paper grade). - 2) The term paper topic and articles chosen will be finalized after feedback from the instructor/GTF.
+Electronic versions of the complete articles should be submitted on Blackboard.
+After the due date, you may not change your chosen topic and articles without my consent. - 3) Peer review (optional) A draft of the paper that will be given to other students in the class to review.
+If you chose to do the peer review, you must bring a herdcopy draft of your paper to class on the date it is due.
+If you choose to do this, it will account for 20% of the term paper grade (10 for your editing ability of your peer's paper and 10 for the draft).
+If you choose NOT to go through this process your final paper will be graded with this 20% included in the assessment.
+Edited papers are due back in the following class. - 4) Safe Assign check- I strongly encourage you to upload your paper to SafeAssign on Blackboard and check for originality of writing for yourself before submitting your paper for grading.
+Students who are asked to upload after submission are REQUIRED to upload their papers.
+In these cases,

+- failure to do so in a timely fashion will adversely affect your grade.
+At that time, if your writing is found lacking in originality, you may be penalized (see academic honesty section below)! - 5) The final version of the paper is due on Tuesday, Mar.
+11th.
 The paper as well as the peer edited draft (for those who took the option) should be submitted in hardcopy at the beginning of class.
 The paper should include a title page, abstract and citations written in APA style (reference copies of the APA Publication Manual are available in many of the University Libraries).